View Printable PDF Version |

 Alvarez F, Brache V, Fernandez E, et al.

-New insights on the mode of action of intrauterine contraceptive devices in women.
+New insights on the mode of action of intrauterine contraceptive devices in

 Fertil Steril.